Dog Allergy Symptoms: What To Look For in Chicago, IL

 As you can see, there are a few different symptoms that may be associated with allergies in your dog.
 If your dog is exhibiting any of these signs of allergies, you should take her to the vet to be sure.
 Although allergies are the likely cause of most of these symptoms, some may be caused by other illnesses and chronic conditions as well.

 Your vet will do a full workup of tests on your dog to rule out any other potential causes before diagnosing her with allergies.
 From there, the vet will give you some recommendations for methods of treating your pet’s allergies as well.
 Be sure to follow the advice given by your vet.
-Call us at (773) 698-7525 to schedule a visit today.
+Call us at (773) 698-7525 or Request an Appointment today.

 At Wrigleyville Veterinary Center, it’s plain to see that our veterinarians chose their profession out of a genuine care for animals and a dedication to nurturing human-animal bonds.